 Diet

-A wolf’s diet varies by region – moose is the primary prey in southern Yukon, then boreal woodland and Dall sheep comes next.
+A wolf’s diet varies by region – moose is the primary prey in southern Yukon, followed by boreal woodland, and Dall sheep come next.

-When moose and caribou are not available, dall sheep become the main prey in Kluane Game Sanctuary and National Park.
+When moose and caribou are unavailable, dall sheep become the main prey in Kluane Game Sanctuary and National Park.

 Apart from the wolves in Kluane National Park, the total population of Canadian Yukon wolves is estimated to be 5,000.

-The population density is said to depend on prey, with the least dense population being in Northern Yukon where there are 3 wolves per 386.1 sq mi (1000 square kilometers).
-The densest population is located in Teslin, Yukon, Canada, with 9 wolves per 386.1 sq mi (1000 square kilometers).
+The population density depends on prey, with the least dense population being in Northern Yukon, where there are 3 wolves per 386.1 sq mi (1000 square kilometers).
+The densest population is in Teslin, Yukon, Canada, with 9 wolves per 386.1 sq mi (1000 square kilometers).